tedmoore/schelp2/docs/Classes/Pdef.md

 just like any pattern, embeds itself in stream

 ### Pdef as EventStreamPlayer
 For live coding, each Pdef also may control one instance that plays one stream off it.
-This is an [EventStreamPlayer](../Classes/EventStreamPlayer.md), accessible in the instance variable [#-player](#-player).
+This is an [EventStreamPlayer](../Classes/EventStreamPlayer.md), accessible in the instance variable [player](#player).

 ### `play`
 Starts the Pdef and creates a player.
 (See: [EventPatternProxy#-play](../Classes/EventPatternProxy.md#-play))